cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 $ git checkout v0.45.4
 ```

-Then build `cosmos-sdk`.
-If you use Docker, with the help of a ready-made [multi-stage creation](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/Dockerfile#L37), you create a new Docker image that contains the compiled `simd`:
+Now build `cosmos-sdk`.
+If you use Docker, with the help of a ready-made [multi-stage creation](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/Dockerfile#L37) you create a new Docker image that contains the compiled `simd`:

 <CodeGroup>